camappel/RTides/README.md

-# Portsmouth Tides — Basic Overview
+# Harmonic Analysis of Tides

 ## Data